sover02/docker-factorio/README.md

 david@focus docker-factorio % # We're ready to go
 ```

+# Custom Settings

+Settings can be managed the same way that saved games are.
+Mount files in the default locations to populate the server configs.

 ## To-Do
 - Commands to start, stop, and restart the server
 - Load and backup savefiles from s3?
 - Small REST API to control the server
+- Create settings examples
 - Kubernetes boilerplate configs
+- Github action to build and push automatically with new factorio updates

 ## Links